Bahn-X/swift-composable-navigator/README.md

 }
 ```

+## Deeplinking
+As ComposableNavigator builds the view hierarchy based on routing paths, it is the ideal companion to implement deeplinking.
+Deeplinks come in different forms and shapes, however ComposableNavigator abstracts it into a first-class representation in form of the `Deeplink` type.
+The ComposableDeeplinking package that is part of the ComposableNavigator contains a couple of helper types that allow you to easily replace the current routing path with a new routing path based on a `Deeplink` by defining a `DeeplinkHandler` and a composable `DeeplinkParser`.

+You can find more information on deeplinking and how to it [here](https://github.com/Bahn-X/swift-composable-navigator/wiki/Deeplinking).

 ## Dependency injection
-The composable navigator was inspired by [The Composable Architecture (TCA)](https://github.com/pointfreeco/swift-composable-architecture) and it's approach to Reducer composition, dependency injection and state management.
-As all view building closures are defined in one central place, the app navigator, the composable navigator gives you full control over dependency injection.
+ComposableNavigator was inspired by [The Composable Architecture (TCA)](https://github.com/pointfreeco/swift-composable-architecture) and it's approach to Reducer composition, dependency injection and state management.
+As all view building closures are defined in one central place, the app navigator, ComposableNavigator gives you full control over dependency injection.
 Currently, the helper package `ComposableNavigatorTCA` is part of this repository and therefore the package has a dependency on TCA.
 This will change in the future when `ComposableNavigatorTCA` gets [extracted into its own repository](https://github.com/Bahn-X/swift-composable-navigator/issues/12).

 ## License
 This library is released under the MIT license.
 See [LICENSE](LICENSE) for details.